leadedge/ofxNDI/README.md

 ----------------------
 NDI SDK - Copyright NewTek Inc. [https://www.ndi.tv/](https://www.ndi.tv/).

 You can include the NDI dlls as part of your own application, but you need to ensure that your application complies with the NDI SDK license.
 If you have not already installed the NDI SDK, you should download from the [NDI web page](https://www.ndi.tv/) and install it to review the license agreements for it's use.
 The SDK is used by you in accordance with the license that you accept before installation.
 In addition, a license document is available for review from the root of the SDK folder.
 Read the conditions carefully.
-Your own EULA terms must cover the specific requirements of the NDI SDK EULA, the terms of the LICENSE section and the terms outlined in “3rd party rights” towards the end of  end of the manual.
+Your own EULA terms must cover the specific requirements of the NDI SDK EULA, the terms of the LICENSE section and the terms outlined in “3rd party rights” towards the end of the manual.